Change Point Detection in Precision Matrices with D-trace Loss: Concluding Remarks

 \textbf{Acknowledgements}

 \mds

-Benjamin Poignard was supported by JSPS KAKENHI (22K13377) and RIKEN.
-Ting Kei Pong was supported partly by the Hong Kong Research Grants Council PolyU153002/21p.
+Benjamin Poignard was supported by JSPS KAKENHI (25K16617) and RIKEN-AIP.
+Ting Kei Pong was supported partly by the Hong Kong Research Grants Council PolyU 15300221.
 Akiko Takeda was supported by JSPS KAKENHI (23H03351).

 \begin{appendices}

 \makeatletter \makeatother